gabee1987/TuneTrack/docs/PRIVACY_POLICY.md

 **App name:** TuneTrack
 **Platform:** Android (and later iOS)
-**Contact email:** <gabee1987@gmail.com>
+**Contact email:** gabee1987@gmail.com

-If you have any questions about this Privacy Policy or our data practices, you can contact us at the email address above.
+If you have any questions about this Privacy Policy or our data practices, you can contact us at the address above.

 ---

 ## 2. Information We Collect

-We collect and process information only to provide the core functionality of TuneTrack, improve the App, and ensure it works as intended.
+TuneTrack does not collect personal information from users for the purpose of transmission to, or storage by, the developer.
+The app only requests the device camera permission (for QR scanning and gameplay camera features).
+Spotify authentication is performed with the user's own Spotify account; any Spotify tokens are stored securely on the user's device only.

 ### 2.1.
-Information You Provide

-When you use TuneTrack, you may provide us with:

-- **Spotify login / account connection**
-  When you connect TuneTrack to your Spotify account, we receive an access token and certain information from Spotify, such as:

-  ## 2. Information We Collect

-  TuneTrack does not collect or transmit any personal user data to the developer or to any external servers.
-The app only requests the device camera permission for gameplay (QR scanning / camera features).
-Spotify authentication is performed via the user's own Spotify account and tokens are stored securely on the user's device only.

-  ### 2.1.
 Spotify authentication and local storage

-  - When you connect TuneTrack to your Spotify account, the app obtains an OAuth access token from Spotify to enable playback.
+- When you connect TuneTrack to your Spotify account the app obtains an OAuth access token from Spotify to enable playback.
 This token and any refresh token are stored locally on your device using secure storage mechanisms (Expo SecureStore).
 - These tokens are not sent to or stored on any servers owned by the developer.
 They remain on your device to allow the app to interact with Spotify on your behalf.
+- Spotify account use is subject to Spotify's terms and privacy policy.

 ### 2.2.
 Camera

 - The App requests the `CAMERA` permission.
-  - Camera use is limited to gameplay features such as scanning QR codes and live camera interactions.
+- Camera use is strictly limited to gameplay features such as scanning QR codes and live camera interactions.
+Camera access is used only while you are using the relevant features.
-  - We do not capture, transmit or store raw camera images or video streams outside your device.
+- We do not capture, transmit, or store raw camera images or video streams outside your device.

 If you disable camera permission, camera-based features will not function.

-- To show and manage your game state, scores, and related content
-- To improve the App’s performance, stability, and user experience
-- To debug issues and prevent abuse or misuse of the App

-We do **not** sell your personal data.
+---

+## 3. How We Use Information

+We use information only to enable the app features on your device (for example, to play music using your Spotify access token).
+The developer does not collect or transmit your personal data to any server.

 ---